Hookae1/Vagrant/README.md

 # Vagrant
-This repot is reated to virtualization via Vagrant
+This repo is related to virtualization via Vagrant